 In order to remove any potential bias due to COVID-19 market impacts on fishing practices in the 2019/20 season, for the qR model, the catch rate index of abundance used is that based on reported catch and effort up to January 2020 only.
-Similarly, for LenMod when fitting to catch rate and catch in number data, it does so only for October through January in 2019, and from October through May (excluding November) in 2020.
+Similarly, for LenMod when fitting to catch rate and catch in number data, it does so only for October through January in 2019, from October through May (excluding November) in 2020 and from October through to May in 2021.